hiddify/hiddify.com/docs/manager/installation-and-setup/How-to-install-HiddifManager-Version-8.md

 ---

-By following this guide, Hiddify Manager Version 8 will be correctly installed on your server.
+By following this guide, HiddifyManager Version 8 will be correctly installed on your server.